AnalystNgunjiri/Rtail_Sales-SQL-Analysis/README.md

 '''

-2. **Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05**
+2. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**

 '''